2010 Ole Miss Rebels football team: Schedule

 Ole Miss started their season against Jacksonville State and then a road game against Tulane.
 The Rebels hosted SEC opponents Vanderbilt, Kentucky, Auburn and Mississippi State and travelled to Alabama, Arkansas, Tennessee and LSU.
 The Rebels played host to the Ragin Cajuns of Louisiana Lafayette for their homecoming game on November 6.

-Schedule notes

-The Rebels' schedule will feature four (3 home, 1 away) non-conference games against BCS non-AQ opponents.
-Their conference schedule features the other five teams from the SEC West, their Eastern division constant opponent Vanderbilt, and Kentucky and Tennessee.
-Their Homecoming game will be against the Louisiana–Lafayette Ragin' Cajuns.

 Game summaries

+Jacksonville State

 The Ole Miss Rebels began their 2010 football season playing FCS opponent Jacksonville State.
 The Rebels got off to a hot start with Sophomore quarterback Nathan Stanley throwing two long touchdown passes, and would later add a third in the second quarter.
 A one-yard touchdown run by Enrique Davis gave the Rebels a 31–10 lead at halftime.
 However, Jacksonville State would score sixteen unanswered points in the second half and tied the game at 34–34 with eighteen seconds left.
 The Gamecocks converted a two-point conversion on the final play to give them a 49–48 victory.
 It was the Rebels first loss to an FCS opponent in school history.